 Where does our kai go?

-We are pleased to donate lots of the kai we grow to our community, those who don’t otherwise have access to organically grown, nutrient dense kai.
+We are pleased to donate lots of the kai we grow to our community, those who may not otherwise have access to organically grown, nutrient dense kai.
 We currently have two community partners that we donate to weekly.

 Te Whare Hapori o ngā Puna Waiora | Newtown Community Centre who use our veggies in their Quick Kai meals and for their Free Soup Fridays.
 It’s a great feeling to help feed Newtowners with kai grown in Newtown.